 “Do you feel guilty for wishing your child could be normal?”
 I do sometimes.

-I’m about to reach out to touch her arm, but just at that moment her son grows weary of climbing and stumbles on the steps, so she pockets her phone and her grown-up pride and climbs up the inflatable to go after him.
+I’m about to reach out to touch her arm, but at that moment, her son grows weary of climbing and stumbles on the steps, so she pockets her phone and grown-up pride and climbs up the inflatable to go after him.

-I clap until my hands hurt calling, “Great job!
-Great job,” unsure if I’m cheering for the boy or the mom.
+I clap until my hands hurt, calling, “Great job!
+Great job!”
+I’m unsure if I’m cheering for the boy or the mom.
 I swallow back tears.

 Zack’s turn is next.
-He takes twice as long as most other kids, but he makes it to the top on his own.
+He takes twice as long as most other kids but makes it to the top alone.
 People are cheering for him.
 He slides down with the biggest grin.

 I reach down to pick up Zack’s shoes.
 The mom and her son are gone.